FarronF/limerick-council-meetings/meetings/2021/12/15-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 20th October 2021.md

 homes, which must be achieving 25% below the market rent.
 Ms. Newell

-noted that this is primarily focused on cities.---
+noted that this is primarily focused on cities.
+---
 b.
 The Local Authority Affordable Purchase Scheme – Ms. Newell noted the five

 city sites under the Service Sites Fund and the aim is to try to achieve at least